 Astronomy and Astrophysics

-The midterm assessment of A Science for a Technological Society is beginning.
-More information can be found here.
+The midterm assessment of A Science for a Technological Society was published in 2020.